 An SEO audit is a systematic examination of your website in order to find ways to improve the search engine optimization of your site or blog.

 Search engine algorithms and best practices change, especially Google’s algorithm which updates more frequently than years ago.
 Making time to run a series of audit checks to make sure that your website has the best possible chance of performing well is crucial to its ongoing growth in search engines and for overall health.
 The goal of your SEO Audit is to complete your entire audit BEFORE attempting any fixes.
 You can then take the results of your SEO audit and create a list of tasks that you need to do to correct problems.

-Here are a few things you should be looking at during an SEO audit of your company or personal website:
+Here are a few things you should add to your search engine optimization checklist while performing an SEO audit of your company website or blog:

 Broken links act as dead-ends for both the search engines and your visitors arriving at your website.
 Websites shouldn’t have more than a few dead links at any given time and it is important to implement proper 301 redirects to alleviate this problem.
 Too many broken links can hurt your SEO efforts, as well as the user-experience.
 An SEO audit should pull a list of every broken link on your site so you can redirect them to existing pages within your website.